 Procedure requires that any inmate reporting any prior victimization or indicating sexual abuse be seen no longer than fourteen days after arrival.
 Any inmate received at and makes any reference to victimization and perpetrated sexual abuse is seen by medical/ mental health usually right after intake interview or the next day.
-Medical and Mental Health staff get informed consent before reporting prior sex victimization, which took place not in an institutional setting.
+There were seven reporting victimization during the intake process.
+Medical and Mental Health staff get informed consent before reporting prior sex victimization, which did not take place in an institutional setting.
 Mental health staff maintains DC forms and logs documenting compliance with Health Service Procedures.
 The information shared with other staff is strictly limited to informing security and management, including treatment plans, housing, bed, work, education, and program assignments, or as otherwise required Departmental Procedure.
 Randomly selected records reflect victims were being seen within the fourteen days of arrival or immediately after incident.